FireTail-io/firetail-py-lib/docs/security.rst

 ApiKey Authentication
 ---------------------

-With PointSecIO, the API security definition **must** include a ``x-apikeyInfoFunc`` or set ``APIKEYINFO_FUNC`` env var.
+With Firetail, the API security definition **must** include a ``x-apikeyInfoFunc`` or set ``APIKEYINFO_FUNC`` env var.
 It uses the same semantics as for ``x-basicInfoFunc``, but the function accepts two
 parameters: apikey and required_scopes.

-You can find a `minimal API Key example application`_ in PointSecIO's "examples" folder.
+You can find a `minimal API Key example application`_ in Firetail's "examples" folder.

 Bearer Authentication (JWT)
 ---------------------------

-With PointSecIO, the API security definition **must** include a ``x-bearerInfoFunc`` or set ``BEARERINFO_FUNC`` env var.
+With Firetail, the API security definition **must** include a ``x-bearerInfoFunc`` or set ``BEARERINFO_FUNC`` env var.
 It uses the same semantics as for ``x-tokenInfoFunc``, but the function accepts one parameter: token.

-You can find a `minimal JWT example application`_ in PointSecIO's "examples/openapi3" folder.
+You can find a `minimal JWT example application`_ in Firetail's "examples/openapi3" folder.

 Multiple Authentication Schemes
 -------------------------------

-With PointSecIO, it is also possible to combine multiple authentication schemes as described in the `OpenAPI specification`_.
+With Firetail, it is also possible to combine multiple authentication schemes as described in the `OpenAPI specification`_.
 When multiple authentication schemes are combined using logical AND, the ``token_info`` argument will consist of a dictionary mapping the names of the security scheme to their